-We’ve never been fruitcake fans, but we do love our Fruitcake Bar Cookies!
-Dried fruit layered with cinnamon, brown sugar, and just enough flour and butter to hold it all together until it reaches your mouth!
-Mama has made fruitcake cookies each year for as long as I can remember.
-She goes shopping for the candied fruit each year *after* Christmas, when it is on sale, and stores it in her freezer until the holidays roll around again and we all get to craving the brown sugar/fruity goodness of these yummy cookies.
+We’ve never been fruit cake fans, but we do love our fruitcake bars!
+Dried fruit and chopped nuts layered with cinnamon, brown sugar, and just enough flour and butter to hold it all together until it reaches your mouth!
+Mama has made fruitcake bar cookies each year for as long as I can remember.
+She goes shopping for the candied fruit each year *after* Christmas, when it is on sale, and stores it in her freezer until the holidays roll around again and we all crave the brown sugar/fruity goodness of these yummy cookies.

-Mama’s recipe is traditional and wonderful, but a few years back I worked up a simpler version with less fuss.
+Mama’s is wonderful, but a few years back I worked up a simpler version with less fuss.
 I sent a platter of them to my mother’s house for her approval and she called this morning to get the recipe.
-She said she’s gonna make my version instead of hers this year to give herself a little break because “They taste every bit as good and sure are a lot easier!”.
+She said she’s gonna make my version instead of hers this year to give herself a little break because “they taste every bit as good and sure are a lot easier!”.

-So here is my easier version, Fruitcake Bar Cookies.
-No dropping dough or cookie sheets.
-Just pat it all into one pan, cook and let it cool and rest overnight, then cut into little bites and enjoy.
-Because we all have Christmases when we really want the fruitcake cookies, but a little break would be nice, too!
+So here is my easier version of fruitcake bars.
+No dropping dough on cookie sheets.
+Just pat it all into one pan, cook, and let it cool and rest overnight, then cut into little bites and enjoy.
+Because we all have Christmases when we really want the fruitcake bar cookies, but a little break would be nice, too!

 Now add in all of your nuts and dried fruit.
 Stir again until incorporated.